ClojureBridge/global-growth/README.md

 ## Usage

-Fill in missing function definitions, then make appropriate function calls where you find <<FILL IN THE BLANK>>.
+Fill in missing function definitions, then make appropriate function calls where you find &lt;&lt;FILL IN THE BLANK&gt;&gt;.

 Run with: